Overstatement-Net-Equivalent Risk-Limiting Audit: ONEAudit: Testing net overstatement does not require CVRs linked to ballot cards

 \subsection{Warmup: 2-candidate plurality contest}

-To get some intuition for what follows, consider a two-candidate plurality contest, Alice v.
+Consider a two-candidate plurality contest, Alice v.
 Bob, with Alice the reported winner.
 We encode votes and reported votes as follows.
-Let $b_i = 1$ if ballot $i$ has a vote for Alice, $-1$ if it has a vote for Bob, and $0$ otherwise.
-Let $c_i = 1$ if ballot $i$ was counted by the voting system as a vote for Alice, $c_i=-1$ if it was counted as a vote for Bob, and $c_i=0$ otherwise.
-Then the true margin is $\sum_i b_i$ and the reported margin is $\sum_i c_i$.
-The \emph{overstatement} of the margin on the $i$th ballot is $c_i-b_i \in \{-2, -1, 0, 1, 2\}$.
+There are $N$ cards.
+Let $b_i = 1$ if card $i$ has a vote for Alice, $-1$ if it has a vote for Bob, and $0$ otherwise.
+Let $c_i = 1$ if card $i$ was counted by the voting system as a vote for Alice, $c_i=-1$ if it was counted as a vote for Bob, and $c_i=0$ otherwise.
+The true margin is $\sum_{i=1}^N b_i$ and the reported margin is $\sum_{i=1}^N c_i$.
+The \emph{overstatement} of the margin on the $i$th card is $c_i-b_i \in \{-2, -1, 0, 1, 2\}$.
 It is the number of votes by which the voting system exaggerated the number of votes for Alice.
 Alice really won if the \emph{net overstatement of the margin}, $ E(\{c_i\}) := \sum_i (c_i - b_i)$, is less than the reported margin $\sum_i c_i$.
+Because addition is commutative and associative, if $\{ c_i \}$ and $\{c'_i \}$ are any two sets of CVRs for which $\sum_i c_i = \sum_i c'_i$, then $E(\{c_i\}) = E(\{c'_i\})$: they are \emph{overstatement net equivalent} (ONE).